-Aim 2 Improved service provision and working with network users Aim Description Key Partners Target date 2.1 To ensure that the Legal Record of PRoW - Definitive Map and Statement - is up-to-date and accurately maintained and to make it more accessible for people to engage in legal processes to change the Legal Record A Review, update and correct the Definitive Map and Statement (DM&S) of Public Rights of Way to deliver ROWIP aims and objectives. В Refine DMMO and PPO processes in response to the Deregulation Act (when enacted).
-User & Interest Groups Ongoing С Publish guidance and tools to enable customers to make online applications for DMMOs and PPOs.
-2.2 Improve feedback to members of the public on all changes to the Rights of Way Network Α Make use of communication via Social Media messaging to keep customers updated.
-Communications Team On main m В Update PRoW data available through the National Street Gazetteer (NSG).
-Highways Team Ongoing 2.3 Maintain an accurate and up to date database of information and mapping to enable effective PRoW for management and deliver the ROWIP A Prepare an Asset Management Plan for the Public Rights of Way network which identify the value of the PRoW assets and link this to the Transport Asset Management Plan databases.
-Ongoing 2.4 Improve Rights of Way Team working practices accurate database of information and maintain an A Measure improvement in the relative condition of the PRoW network through regular surveys and capture the satisfaction of its users and customers.
-Communications Team Ongoing
+Aim 2 Improved service provision and working with network users Aim Description Key Partners 2.1 To ensure that the Legal Record of PRoW - Definitive Map and Statement - is up-to-date and accurately maintained and to make it more accessible for people to engage in legal processes to change the Legal Record A Review, update and correct the Definitive Map and Statement (DM&S) of Public Rights of Way to deliver ROWIP aims and objectives. В Refine DMMO and PPO processes in response to the Deregulation Act (when enacted).
+User & Interest Groups С Publish guidance and tools to enable customers to make online applications for DMMOs and PPOs.
+2.2 Improve feedback to members of the public on all c Rights of Way Network hanges to the A Make use of communication via Social Media messaging to keep customers updated.
+Communications Team В Update PRoW data available through the National Street Gazetteer (NSG).
+Highways Team 2.3 Maintain an accurate and up to date database of information and mapping to enable effective PRoW for management and deliver the ROWIP A Prepare an Asset Management Plan for the Public Rights of Way network which identify the value of the PRoW assets and link this to the Transport Asset Management Plan databases.
+2.4 Improve Rights of Way Team working practices and database of information maintain an accurate A Measure improvement in the relative condition of the PRoW network through regular surveys and capture the satisfaction of its users and customers.
+Communications Team

-Aim 3 A well maintained, safe and easily accessible network Aim Description Key Partners Target date 3.1 Improve maintenance so that it meets public needs and enables greater use of the Public Rights of Way Network А Link a prioritisation scheme for PRoW maintenance that reflects legal requirements and availability of resources.
-Bridge Team В Continue with a programme of bridge inspections and other PRoW structures which will feed into the database and enable a rolling programme of bridge replacements/repairs based on their condition.
-Network Rail Environment Agency Town & Parish Councils User & Interest Groups Land owners End of 2025 С Specify and prioritise seasonal vegetation clearance (SVC) programme in collaboration with Parish Councils and User & Interest Groups.
-Grounds Maintenance Team 3.2 Develop a better connected and safe Public Rights of Way Network Α Identify road and rail severance locations on the PROW network and explore opportunities to make improvements where possible. В Ensure that the PRoW network links seamlessly with highway, walking, wheeling and cycling plans, together with infrastructure and canals through working with internal and external partners.
-Highways Team User & Interest Groups Town & Parish Councils Ongoing С Identify opportunities to increase the size of the bridleway network to provide more links and loops for the benefit of walking, wheeling, cycling and equestrians.
-Active Travel Team Volunteer Groups J. J. J D Identify opportunties to introduce Restricted Byways to provide routes for all non-motorised users.
-3.3 Develop a better connected and safe Public Rigi nts of WayNnetwork Α Deliver a rolling programme of erecting signposts with destination, distance and path number identification information within existing budgets.
-Land owners Town & Parish Councils Access Groups User & Interest Groups Ongoing В Install yellow topped 'Hi-Vis' way marker posts Volunteer Groups
+Aim 3 A well maintained, safe and easily accessible network Aim Description Key Partners 3.1 Improve maintenance so that it meets public needs and enables greater use of the Public Rights of Way Network A Link a prioritisation scheme for PRoW maintenance that reflects legal requirements and availability of resources.
+Bridge Team Network Rail Environment Agency Town & Parish Councils User & Interest Groups Land owners Grounds Maintenance Team В Continue with a programme of bridge inspections and other PRoW structures which will feed into the database and enable a rolling programme of bridge replacements/repairs based on their condition. С Specify and prioritise seasonal vegetation clearance (SVC) programme in collaboration with Parish Councils and User & Interest Groups.
+3.2 Develop a better connected and safe Public Rights of f Way Network A Identify road and rail severance locations on the PROW network and explore opportunities to make improvements where possible. В Ensure that the PRoW network links seamlessly with highway, walking and cycling plans and infrastructure through working with internal and external partners.
+Highways Team User & Interest Groups Town & Parish Councils Active Travel Team Volunteer Groups C Identify opportunities to increase the size of the bridleway network to provide more links and loops for circular rides.
+D Identify opportunties to introduce Restricted Byways to provide routes for all non-motorised users.
+3.3 Develop a better connected and safe Public Rights of f WayNnetwork A Deliver a rolling programme of erecting signposts with destination, distance and path number identification information within existing budgets.
+Land owners Town & Parish Councils Access Groups В Install yellow topped 'Hi-Vis' way marker posts User & Interest Groups Volunteer Groups